SEO vs. PPC: Which is Better For Your Business?

 - Results on the first page of Google (The Top 10) receive 92% off all search traffic on Google.
 Traffic drops by 95% on the second page.

-These stats make SEO and organic search look game-changing and they are!
+These stats make SEO and organic search look game-changing.
 But don’t get too excited.
-You need to understand that generating traffic and ranking organically on Google takes time.
+You need to understand that generating traffic and ranking organically through your SEO efforts takes time.
+You have to do content marketing that uses relevant keywords that your target audience.

 The competition for organic traffic is greater than ever.
 If your website isn’t optimized for SEO it will be hard to rank anywhere near the first page.
 Similarly, if your content isn’t top tier it will be even harder.